ruilisi/fortune-sheet/README.md

 </p>

 ## Attention
-This project is in the state of early development, APIs may have significant change in the future, use with caution in production.
+Before stable release of 1.0, input data structure and APIs may change during development.
+If you encounter errors after upgrading a version, check [Changelog](./CHANGELOG.md) and [Migration Guide](#migrating-data-from-luckysheet).

 ## Improvements to Luckysheet